Follow our blog on the restoration of the Old Senate Chamber

 When the Continental Congress convened in Annapolis from November 26, 1783 to August 13, 1784, it met in the Old Senate Chamber, a simple but elegant room.
 It was here that General George

 Washington, on December 23, 1783, came before Congress to

 resign his commission as commander-in-chief of the Continental Army in an emotional ceremony.
 He left immediately after the ceremony to return to Mount Vernon and private life as a farmer.
-A bronze plaque on the floor marks the exact spot where

 The two rooms adjoining the Old Senate Chamber, the Senate Committee Room